mmeents/CryptoRockets/README.md

         - The Timer is the heart beat that runs the display refresh code.
         - The data is the Markets and Positions structures.
     - Trade Simulating
+      - Trade virtual balances.
+      - needs to add Order Placing and Feeds processing when the order is crossed does simulated trade.

     - Signal Production
+      - needs to add Trade Signal design and development platform.